Web Host Pro | Acceptable Use Policy and Terms Of Service Agreement (Updated 01-02-2011

 7. Run Site Reasonably Well

 Fast loading websites are really important for surfers, It's a win win win for you, them, and us to keep the site loading fast and optimized.
-This just means basically don't set a wild cron job to run your script every minute or have a page so long it takes a minute to load.
+This just means basically don't set a wild cron job to run your script every minute or have a page so long it takes a minute to load, Scripts that abuse server resource can be limited to protect the rest of the server.
 Optimize images, ect...
-We'll contact you if there is a load issue, it's very rare and easy to fix.
-Each plan also has power settings to keep the shared servers running fast.
-The Easy plan has ten percent of the server CPU and four gigs of RAM.
-The Pro plan has one full CPU (two cores) and twelve gigs of ram.
-The Advanced plan has full power from the server.
-Our current shared, cloud, and VPS server specs are two eight core (sixteen total) CPU's with two hundred and fifty six gigs of RAM.
-Each server also uses sixteen SSD one terabyte hard drives in a raid 5 system.
+We'll contact you if there is a load issue, it's very rare and normally easy to fix.
+Scripts that abuse server resource can be limited to protect the rest of the server.
+Each server also uses sixteen SSD hard drives in a raid system.
 These are some of the best stable server hardware specs available to date.
 Super fast and reliable!

 Violation of the AUP may subject Customer to international, federal, and/or state civil and/or criminal liability.
 Web Host Pro reserves the right to suspend, filter or block, and/or terminate Customer's access if Customer's account is being used to exploit or attack the Service or the networks of others.
 If Customer's account has been compromised and attempts to reach Customer and/or to have Customer repair a breach of security fail, Web Host Pro reserves the right to suspend or terminate Customer's service.
 If Customer's access is suspended or terminated, Web Host Pro, in its sole discretion, may refuse to accept all new e-mail sent to the terminated e-mail address and delete Customer's data stored on Service.